oppia/oppia-web-developer-docs/Instructions-for-editing-roles-or-actions.md

    4. Search _ROLE_ACTIONS and add a new entry for the role.
       1. key → The role variable from feconf.
       2. value -> The list of actions allowed for the role.
-5. Run backend test corresponding to role changes python -m scripts.run_backend_tests --test_target=core.domain.role_services_test.
+5. Run backend test corresponding to role changes python -m scripts.run_backend_tests --test_targets=core.domain.role_services_test.
 6. Manually test the changes by [assigning the new role to a user](#assigning-a-role-to-a-user) and through [roles and actions visualizer](#roles-and-actions-visualizer).

 ## Removing the existing role